-Hi, my name is Chad and thanks for stopping by Finding Your Financial Balance, a personal finance blog designed around finding a healthy balance between life and money in the pursuit of achieving financial independence.
+Hi, my name is Chad and thanks for stopping by Financially Balanced, a personal finance blog designed around finding a healthy balance between life and money in the pursuit of achieving financial independence.

 In 2016 my wife and I finally paid off what was once slightly over $105,000 in student loan debt.
 Unlike many other stories you may read, we didn’t demolish our debt in record time or anything like that.
 In fact, it took us 7 years and 10 months to get to that final payment.